Greater-London-Authority/model_detailed_migration_flows/README.md

 - splitting the combined in- and out-flows into separate flows for Scotland and Northern Ireland based upon the past relative sizes of their gross flows

+Outputs from iterative proportional fitting processes can include large numbers of small fractional values and these are often converted to integers in a manner that preserves the overall total.
+For our purposes, integer outputs would be desirable as it leads to smaller file sizes and faster run times when used as an input to the population projection models.

+However, in the case of origin-destination data, where values simultaneously represent flows from one area and to another, simple approaches to integerising outputs risk introducing significant distortions into the total flows to or from a given area.
+The approach taken here is a compromise between compactness of output and consistency with the original gross flows.
+Values are converted to multiples of 0.1 (chosen through trial and error) rather than integers.
+This allows a large proportion of small flows to be removed, reducing the size of the output by a factor of approximately 15, while having a limited impact on overall gross flows.

 ## Setup